rm-hull/markov-chains/README.md

 | **C♯** | 0.25 | 0.05 | 0.7 |
 | **E♭** | 0.7  | 0.3  | 0   |

-We can easily represent this in code as:
+We can easily represent this in code as (using the same MIDI notation as used with `overtone.live/note`):

 ```clojure
 (def first-order-prob-matrix {